Tuesday, June 11, 2024

 This is not news.
 It has always been true that typing phrases into search engines was akin to sharing your secrets with the world, and that world would use your secrets to sell you stuff you might need.
 For me, even though I found the data mining distasteful, it was so darn convenient that it was hard not to get involved.
 What helped me get over my concern of being recorded was the person doing the recording was just trying to do business.
 Provide me with services I want, and profit from it.

 Now that has all changed.
 Now the microphone is being employed by the Government, to record the actions of it’s citizens, and probably has been all along.
 And that government is also trying to do it’s business, but that business is not a mutually beneficial exchange.
-The potential for social control through campaign shenanigans, opposition censorship and midnight disappearances is too great for comfort.
+The potential for social control through campaign shenanigans, opposition censorship, and midnight disappearances is too great for comfort.

 For decades, I have had friends sound very paranoid about their cellphones and laptops, concern over the cameras and microphones being used to record their activities always seemed somewhat paranoid if not plausible.
 Now it is known as a fact, proving once again that just because you are paranoid, doesn’t mean they aren’t after you.